vvswift/Bypass-Protection0x00/README.md

 3️⃣9️⃣ **mcuboot**

-    Reference bootloader for microcontrollers with firmware-signature verification and chain-of-trust support for embedded systems.
+    Reference bootloader for microcontrollers with firmware-signature verification and chain of trust support for embedded systems.

 4️⃣0️⃣ **phnt**

-    Header only collection of Windows NT API definitions and internal structures for low-level system programming.
+    Header only collection of Windows NT API definitions and internal structures for low level system programming.

 4️⃣1️⃣ **redlotus**